romaintrovallet/tutorials/DFU_in_Serial_Recovery/ZEPHYR_UART_SR.md

 - [Zephyr's doc on MCUboot](https://docs.mcuboot.com/readme-zephyr.html)
 - [Nordic's doc on MCUmgr](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/zephyr/services/device_mgmt/mcumgr.html)

-This tutorial is made for NCS install.
+This tutorial is made for zephyrproject + zephyr SDK install

-It is not compatible with the zephyrproject install.
+But it can be used with Zephyr version of NCS
+**Not recommended if you have a zephyrproject install** Just replace `zephyrproject` with your toolchain version (ex:`v2.6.0`)

-If you are interested by the zephyrproject / Vanilla Zephyr version.
+If you are interested by the "official" NCS version.
-It is not available yet.
+It can be found [here](https://github.com/romaintrovallet/tutorials/blob/master/DFU_in_Serial_Recovery/NCS_UART_SR.md)

 ___

 ## 0) Requirements

-This tutorial is made for NCS install.
-You must have a NCS install that is already working.
+This tutorial is made for zephyrproject + zephyr SDK install You must have a zephyrproject install that is already working.

 With the global requirements, you should add the following: